sanathp/statusok/README.md

 Monitor your Website and APIs from your computer.Get notified through Slack or E-mail when your server is down or response time is more than expected.

+## About this fork repo

+This repo is forked from sanathp/statusok which is in inactive state.

+I add some new features and fix some obvious bugs for statusok:

+* Support go module
+* Add Makefile for convenient build
+* Add https request support (ignore server certification validation)
+* Add telnet request support

+* Remove dingding for its failed when init
+* Remove SendTestNotification

 ## Simple Version